pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 also [sbotools.conf(5)](sbotools.conf.5.md).
 This option overrides the **DISTCLEAN** setting.

-Please note that source files in a directory specified by the **MANUAL_DL_DIR** setting are not deleted automatically.
+Please note that source files in the manual downloads directory not deleted automatically.

 **-e\|\--etc-profile**